EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources | Business

 EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources

-The USTR's office and the European Commission, the EU executive, did not respond immediately to requests for comment.
-The loans stand at the centre of a 16-year-old dispute that has bedevilled trade relations and spread to industries from luxury goods to agriculture as the two sides seek to punish aircraft subsidies with tariffs.
+The European Commission confirmed it had received what it described as the first U.S. response to its own July proposal to end the dispute.
+"That is the first time we have received U.S. feedback on some substantive aspects of our proposal.
+We have now provided our reaction and we are prepared to continue these discussions," a Commission spokeswoman said.

+The USTR's office, which earlier this week said it was awaiting answers from the EU on an unspecified offer, did not respond immediately to a request for comment.
+Airbus shares were down 3.3% at 1214 GMT, extending earlier losses.

 WTO RULING The WTO has ruled that European government loans to Airbus were unfairly subsidised through low interest rates while Boeing received unfair support from tax breaks.
-Both sides claim to have remedied past flaws and to be in line with WTO rules now.
+Both sides say they have remedied past flaws and are in line with WTO rules now.

-Details of the bid emerged after the United States said on Tuesday that it was waiting for an EU response to an unspecified offer in the dispute.
-EU officials have said they, too, made an offer this year without receiving a U.S. response.
-JOSTLING FOR POSITION

-Analysts say both sides are trying to strengthen their positions ahead of any future negotiations.
+Analysts say the United States and EU are trying to strengthen their positions ahead of any future negotiations.
 Both sides have urged negotiations while accusing the other of refusing to engage seriously.
-Repaying old subsidies is a heated topic of debate in the discussions because WTO remedies often apply to the future.
+Repaying old subsidies is one of the thorniest topics in the discussions because WTO remedies are often forward-looking.
+The Commission said its proposals covered future aid for the sector.

-The United States argues that this would fail to address ongoing harm to Boeing caused by past loans that Airbus can still use to develop jets and offer lower prices than otherwise possible.
+The United States argues that merely addressing future types of support would fail to resolve ongoing harm to Boeing caused by the presence on the Airbus balance sheet of past loans that it can still use to develop jets and offer unfairly low prices.
 Jamieson Greer, former chief of staff to Lighthizer and now a partner with law firm King & Spaulding, said that any deal must involve some form of subsidy payback by Airbus.

 "(Lighthizer) has been very public on the basic principle that ... some form of restitution is an important part of any resolution,” Greer said.
 European sources say that Boeing would also have to hand back billions if the same philosophy were applied to the U.S. planemaker.